Quick-Start Installation of SQL Server 2014

 SQL Server 2014 BI Feature Installation

-See Install SQL Server 2014 Business Intelligence Features for information about installing the features that are part of the Microsoft BI platform, that include Analysis Services, Integration Services, Master Data Services, Reporting Services, and several client applications used for creating or working with analytical data.
+See Install SQL Server 2014 BI Features for information about installing the features that are part of the Microsoft BI platform, that include Analysis Services, Integration Services, Master Data Services, Reporting Services, and several client applications used for creating or working with analytical data.

 Failover Cluster Installation